brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 ## Youtube channels

 TTRPG influencers are now all over Youtube, after Matt Colville paved the way with his [Running the Game](https://www.youtube.com/playlist?list=PLlUk42GiU2guNzWBzxn7hs8MaV7ELLCP_) series.
-Here are my favourite, along with why you might (or might not) want to follow them.
+Here are my favourites, along with why you might (or might not) want to follow them.
 Note that I tend to favour long videos.

 ### Roll for Combat

 ![rfc](https://battlezoo.com/cdn/shop/files/RFC_Logo_flat.png?v=1646150388)

 [Roll For Combat](https://www.youtube.com/@RollForCombat/videos?view=2&sort=dd&live_view=503&shelf_id=4) is a 2-person studio who somehow [published](https://battlezoo.com) a good 15 books in a couple of years.
-They constantly run multiple Kickstarter campaigns simultaneously, and publish for Pathfinder 2e, D&D5e as well as Shadowdark.
+They constantly run multiple simultaneous Kickstarter campaigns, and publish for Pathfinder 2e, D&D5e as well as Shadowdark.
 The studio is composed of Stephen Glicker, publisher and do-it-all extraordinaire, as well as Mark Seifter, co-creator of Pathfinder 2e.
 They initially broke the OGL controversy story.
 They stream every Wednesday, for about 2h, and talk about game design, the TTRPG industry itself, how it shifts and reacts to the political madness of the day, and often feature guests as well.
 I've learned as much about TTRPGs and their industry than design, business or 80's movies listening to these folks talk.

 ### Knights of Last Call